Olympus E-300 versus Olympus E-400

 Both the E-300 and the E-400 have been discontinued, but can regularly be found used on ebay.
 The E-300 was replaced by the Olympus E-330, while the E-400 was followed by the Olympus E-410.

 So what conclusions can be drawn?
-Is the Olympus E-300 better than the Olympus E-400 or vice versa?
+Is there a clear favorite between the Olympus E-300 and the Olympus E-300?
 The listing below highlights the relative strengths of the two models.

 - Longer lasting: Can take more shots (750 versus 500) on a single battery charge.